SFDO-Tooling/Metecho/docs/metecho-how-to.md

 - If you need to change or remove the Task Tester, use the drop down menu on the Tester card in the Task detail view.

-## Step 9 - Create Test Org
+## Step 9 - Create a Test Org
 **Test Org** - *A temporary Salesforce org where the Tester can look over the Developer’s work on a specific Task.
 Test Orgs expire after 30 days.*

-- Remember, you can review the Next Steps for This Task list to see progress and who is responsible for the next step.
+- Remember, you can review the `Next Steps for This Task` list to see progress and who is responsible for the next step.
 - To begin testing, a Task Tester will need to select `Create Org` in the Test Org card.
 - Test Org creation can take a number of minutes.
 Feel free to leave the page.
   Metecho will provide an alert when the Test Org is ready.

-## Step 10 - Test Changes in Test Org
+## Step 10 - Test Changes in a Test Org
-- **This step takes place in the new Salesforce Test Org, not in Metecho.**
+- **Testing of a Test Org must be done in the Salesforce UI, not in Metecho.**
-- Select `View Org` on the Test Org card to navigate out of Metecho and test the Developer’s changes in the temporary Salesforce Test Org.
+- Select `View Org` on the Test Org card to navigate out of Metecho and test the Developer’s changes in the temporary Test Org in Salesforce.

 ## Step 11 - Submit a Review
-- When the Tester is finished testing the Developer’s changes in the Test Org, they need to select `Submit Review` on the Test Org card.
+- When the Tester is finished testing the Developer’s changes in the Test Org, they need to go back to Metecho and select `Submit Review` on the Test Org card.
 - Select `Approve` if no more work is needed.
 - Select `Request Changes` if the Developer needs to make revisions.
 - Leave a description, especially if there are still changes the Developer needs